Go Off Grid in Cape Breton

 Did you know that a giant once called Cape Breton home?
 The Giant MacAskill Museum in Englishtown offers a fascinating glimpse into the life of Angus MacAskill, the world’s tallest “true giant” (his impressive height of 7’9″ was not the result of a disorder that produced excess growth hormone).
 The museum contains furniture, clothing and other artefacts from Angus’ life.
 See how your hand measures up to Angus’ handprint and pose for a photo with a life-size statue of this famous gentle giant.
 Angus MacAskill’s gravesite is also a short distance from Sally’s Brook off grid luxury cabins and the museum.

-Check out our articles on Gravesites worth visiting.
+Check out our feature on Giant Macaskill in Gravesites worth visiting

 Alexander Graham Bell National Historic Site